Nardics/dc-segregation-legacy/README.md

 The story map is browser-based.

 ### Data Stack

-QGIS 3
+Windows 11 - Operating system

-Windows 11
+QGIS3 - Used to clean data, and obtain initial visualizations

-Microsoft Excel
+Microsoft Excel - Used to edit CSV data

 Adobe Photoshop - creation of collage and comparison maps